project-beholder/beholder-detection/Readme.md

 {
     camera_params: {
         videoSize: 1, // The video size values map to the following [320 x 240, 640 x 480, 1280 x 720, 1920 x 1080]
+        rearCamera: false, // Boolean value for defaulting to the rear facing camera.
+Only works on mobile
         torch: false, // Boolean value for if torch/flashlight is on.
-Only works for rear facing mobile cameras },
+Only works for rear facing mobile cameras.
+Can only be set from init
+    },
     detection_params: {
         minMarkerDistance: 10,